-It is imperative that prior to purchasing a property, the buyer should always be advised to employ the services of an engineer to ensure that the maps and the boundaries of the property match.
+It is imperative that prior to purchasing a property, the buyer should employ an engineer to ensure that the maps and the boundaries of your property are the same.
 This will give the buyer confidence that the property being shown matches up with the maps.

 In some instances, natural occurring features will alter the appearance of the landscape and therefore the boundaries may look out of sync with the maps.
 This may include river erosion or uncontrolled hedge growth.
-It is also possible that boundary disputes may arise simply because land owners may genuinely forget where the boundary to their land lies, particularly on farm land where large land borders may not be clear.
+It is also possible that a dispute about a boundary can happen simply because land owners may genuinely forget where the boundary to their land lies, particularly on farm land where large land borders may not be clear.
 Where an unexpected death occurs and change of ownership is being pursued there may also be some uncertainty in terms of boundaries.
-These uncertainties can result in disputes between neighbouring landowners.
-Disputes can also arise where there are shared access ways between properties, rights to light, drainage rights, air rights and in some cases where trees planting on a neighbouring property overhang the land.
+These uncertainties can end in disputes between neighbouring land owners.
+Disputes can also arise where there are access ways shared between properties, the right to light, drainage rights, air rights and in some cases where trees planting on a neighbouring property overhang the land.

 When you purchase or inherit a property, one of the very first things you should do is clearly establish the boundaries of your land.
 This will ensure future disputes will not arise.
-Boundary disputes should be avoided at all costs as they can in some instances last years and can cause great stress to all involved, often these cases can lead to disputes between families, which can cause hurt and distress.
-If you are in any doubt about the boundary of your or a neighbours land, please get in touch with a member of the team here at Walsh and Partners and we will review your title documents and instruct an engineer to carry out an assessment immediately.
+Boundary disputes should be avoided at all costs as they can in some instances last years and have potential to cause great stress to all involved, often these cases can lead to disputes between families, which can cause hurt and distress.
+If you are in any doubt about the boundary of your or a neighbours land, please get in touch with a member of the team here at Walsh and Partners LLP and we will examine your title documents and employ an engineer to carry out an assessment immediately.

 The law governing land boundary disputes in Ireland is covered under the Land and Conveyancing (Law Reform) Act of 2009.
 Let’s take a look at an example of a land dispute to further explain:

-This dispute arises where a river or stream forms the boundary between farms or neighbouring land.
-Under Irish law the general assumption is that the land ownership extends to the centre point of the riverbed (unless owned by another owner).
+This dispute arises if a stream, waterway or rivers indicative of the boundary between farms or neighbouring land.
+Under Irish law the general assumption is that the ownership of land extends to the centre point of the river (unless owned by another owner).
 Where the dispute is heard in court the judge will ask both parties to provide evidence, examine the property deeds and then give a verdict on the boundary issue.
 However, we would urge parties to consider other options before taking this route.
 Legal costs can soar and the court process can take many years, resulting in ill feeling, distress and financial hardship for those involved.
 Prior to engaging in the court process your solicitor should always outline to you the estimated costs associated with the dispute, keeping in mind that these costs may fluctuate due to the work involved and the length of the process.
 Costs will always be considerably higher once the dispute is referred to the courts and there is a possibility that if the dispute is unsuccessful, the claimant may be liable for the costs of the other party.